Darshan-Pandya10/Twubric-Test/README.md

-# Follower List Sorting App
+# Follower List - Twubric Test

 This is a React application that displays a list of followers and allows you to sort and filter the followers based on various criteria such as Twubric score, friends, influence, chirpiness, and join date.